jaspector

 Per Daggett County Code Section 8-3-4, a building permit is required before constructing, altering, repairing, improving, removing, or demolishing any building or structure, or commencing setup of a mobile home.

-Typical processing time is Not specified in county documentation; confirm with Planning and Zoning Office given small staff..
+Building permit processing times in unincorporated Daggett County, UT typically run Not specified in county documentation; confirm with Planning and Zoning Office given small staff..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Daggett County, UT.
 The following work is generally exempt: Detached accessory structures less than 200 square feet (per ICC-IRC Code R105.2, as referenced in county documents).
 However, a shed or accessory building on a vacant parcel without an established principal dwelling likely requires a permit under Accessory Building Ordinance (Ordinance 18-10).; Agricultural structures used solely in conjunction with agricultural use and not for human habitation (per county code Sections 8-6A-1A and B).
 Agricultural exemption does not apply in areas covered by an approved subdivision plat unless the parcel qualifies.; Fences up to 7 feet in height; Retaining walls not over 4 feet measured from the bottom of the footing to the top of the wall (if not supporting a surcharge); Certain finish work, painting, flooring, and minor repairs that do not affect structural, fire, life safety, or energy code elements.
 Note: Zoning setback requirements apply to all structures whether or not a building permit is required.
 Garages or carports attached to a dwelling are not exempt; a permit is required.
 Confirm exemptions with the Planning and Zoning Office or Building Inspector before proceeding.
+When in doubt, confirm with the local building department before starting work.